PeterMToma/Digital-Transformation-and-Financial-Inclusion-Analysis/README.md

   * Account Ownership
   * Borrowed from a formal bank or similar financial institution
   * Saved at a bank or similar financial institution

-Goal : Build a multi-country, multi-indicator dataset

 The study is based on 17 indicators grouped into four main pillars of Digital Transformation and Financial Inclusion Readiness to evaluate digital     transformation and financial inclusion

+Goal: Build a multi-country, multi-indicator dataset